 Make it a habit to check first aid kits every week.
 See if there is a need to restock bandages, ointments, medicines, and other necessities.

-Childcare workers not having the right qualifications for the job is a wrong direction for families and providers alike.
+Childcare workers not having the right qualifications is a wrong direction for families and providers alike.
 This would put thousands of children’s lives at risk.
 Basic safety protections for young children should be a top priority.

 Our team at First Aid Course Perth aims to provide Childcare First Aid Courses to aspiring workers within the industry.
 We make sure that you get the highest education and learn childcare safety standards.